aws-samples/searchable-encryption-dynamodb-howto/content/index.en.md

 In this workshop, you will work through the following exercises:

 1. Adding the AWS Database Encryption SDK
-1. Adding searchable encryption configuration
+1. Start configuring searchable encryption for a single access pattern
-1. Adding support for another access pattern
+1. Add searchable encryption support to access Employee data.
-1. Adding the remaining access patterns
+1. Adding searchable encryption support for the remaining access patterns

 ## Getting Started